Regulation O – Lending to Insiders

-Historical data show that insider abuse is at the heart of many bank failures.
+Congress enacted the Financial Institutions Regulatory and Interest Control Act in 1978.
+The insider lending provisions of the law were implemented as Regulation O. Historical data show that insider abuse is at the heart of many bank failures.
 Examiners take very seriously their mission to prevent insider abuse.
-They frequently cite violations of Regulation O during examinations and often take enforcement action.
-Enforcement actions may take the form of civil monetary penalties, a Memorandum of Understanding, or a Cease and Desist Action.
+They frequently cite violations of Regulation O during examinations, and often take enforcement action.
+Enforcement actions may take the form of civil monetary penalties, a written agreement, or a Cease and Desist Action.

 Typical violations include illegal overdrafts to insiders or extensions of credit that exceed one of several lending limit provisions contained in the regulation.
 These violations generally result from a lack of adequate procedures.
 Simple steps to monitor overdrafts and total extensions of credit to insiders are usually sufficient to prevent such violations.
 This program provides suggestions for procedures.